AbdullahKeteldijk/volatility_models/README.md

-# How to run file
+# How to run the code

 1. Create new folder in the root directory called project